Coral-Protocol/Coral-RaiseYourHack-ProsusTrackExample/README.md

 All of which offer free tiers for testing.

+## About Coral Protocol 🪸

+[Coral Protocol](https://www.coralprotocol.org/) is an open standard for AI agent collaboration.
+It builds on MCP to let agents communicate, share tasks, and coordinate through a structured messaging layer with threads and mentions.
+The [Coral Server](https://github.com/Coral-Protocol/coral-server) powers this ecosystem, enabling scalable, open-source AI collaboration.

 ### Prosus Example: Agentic Voice Restaurant Ordering Webapp

 - Restaurant voice agent system to provide an intelligent conversational experience for restaurant interactions.